nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 What is a domain?
 Csikszentmihalyi defines it as "a set of symbolic rules and procedures" and "an isolated little world in which a person can think and act with clarity and concentration.”

 If you are a programmer, your domain is computer science.
 But that's a large domain, so perhaps you work in a subdomain, such as web development, which is a subdomain of software development.
-If you're a web developer, your symbolic rules and procedures consist of the langauge or languages you use and their syntax and control constructs, the client-server model, communication protocols, etc.
+If you're a web developer, your symbolic rules and procedures consist of the language or languages you use and their syntax and control constructs, the client-server model, communication protocols, etc.

 How do we know if the product of creativity is relevant to the domain?

-[Margaret Boden](https://en.wikipedia.org/wiki/Margaret_Boden) distinguishes between two forms or relevance: psychological and historical.
+[Margaret Boden](https://en.wikipedia.org/wiki/Margaret_Boden) distinguishes between two forms or relevance: _psychological_ and _historical_.
 Pierce J. Howard, author of [The Owner's Manual for the Brain](https://amzn.to/2YMlK7h), succinctly defines these two forms:

-* Psychological relevance is “merely something new for the individual doing the creating…”
+* Psychological relevance is “merely something new for the individual doing the creating.”

 * Historical relevance is “something new for humanity.”

-TODO HAMMING
-He offers a definition…
+Richard Hamming sums this up nicely:

 > Creativity seems, among other things, to be “usefully” putting together things which were not perceived to be related before, and it may be the _initial psychological_ distance between the things which counts the most.